digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 Folder: hello-python created.
 ```

-All your functions should be specified in a YAML file like this - it tells the CLI what to build and deploy onto your OpenFaaS cluster.
+All of your functions should be specified in a YAML file.
+This format informs the CLI what to build and deploy onto your OpenFaaS cluster.

-Checkout the YAML file `hello-python.yml`:
+Check out the YAML file `hello-python.yml`:

-- gateway- here we can specify a remote gateway if we need to, what the programming language is and where our handler is located within the filesystem.
+- gateway: Here, you can specify a remote gateway if needed, what the programming language is, and where our handler is located within the filesystem.

-- functions - this block defines the functions in our stack
+- functions - Here, you can define the functions in our stack.

-- lang: python - even though Docker is used behind the scenes to package your function.
-You don't have to write your own Dockerfile unless you want to.
+- lang: python - Even though Docker is used behind the scenes to package your function, you do not have to write your own Dockerfile here.

-- handler - this is the folder / path to your handler.py file and any other source code you need
+- handler - This is the folder/path to your `handler.py` file and other source code.

-- image - this is the Docker image name.
-If you are going to push to the Docker Hub change the prefix from hello-python to include your Docker Hub account - i.e. alexellis/hello-python
+- image - This is the Docker image name.
+If you are going to push to the Docker Hub, change the prefix from `hello-python` to include your Docker Hub account, for example, `alexellis/hello-python`.

-Next, let's build the function and push the function image to a registry or the [Docker Hub](https://hub.docker.com/)
+Next, build the function and push the function image to a registry or the [Docker Hub](https://hub.docker.com/).

-**Note:**
-In the `hello-python.yml` the image name needs to include your Hub account (eg `image: alexellis2/hello-python`).

 Upload the function to a remote registry: